ederorms/bioinformatics-portfolio/GitHub_README.md

 ### First/Co-First Author

-1. **Méndez-Salazar, E.O.**, et al. (2024).
-"Multi-omics analysis reveals microbiome signatures associated with immunotherapy response in melanoma patients." *npj Precision Oncology* (In preparation)
+1. **Méndez-Salazar, E.O.**, et al. (2024). " Antibiotics are associated with worse outcomes in lung cancer patients treated with chemotherapy and immunotherapy ." *npj Precision Oncology*

-2. **Méndez-Salazar, E.O.**, Routy, B., et al. (2023).
-"Gut microbiome modulation enhances anti-PD-1 efficacy in melanoma: Results from the FMT-LUMINate Phase II trial." *Nature Communications* (Submitted)

-3. **Méndez-Salazar, E.O.**, et al. (2022).
-"Integrative analysis of metagenomics and metabolomics reveals functional signatures in inflammatory bowel disease." *Cell Host & Microbe*, 30(8), 1234-1248.
+2. **Méndez-Salazar, E.O.**, et al. (2022).
+"Taxonomic variations in the gut microbiome of gout patients with and without tophi might have a functional impact on urate metabolism."

 ### Contributing Author

-4. Khoudia, D., **Méndez-Salazar, E.O.**, et al. (2026).
-"Metagenomics and culturomics reveal the dual role of gut microbiome in the development of immune-related toxicities and immune checkpoint inhibitors ecacy in cancer. **[Impact Factor: ]**
+3. Khoudia, D., **Méndez-Salazar, E.O.**, et al. (2026).
+"Metagenomics and culturomics reveal the dual role of gut microbiome in the development of immune-related toxicities and immune checkpoint inhibitors ecacy in cancer. ** Under revision**

 **Total Publications:** 6+ peer-reviewed articles
 **Citations:** 200+ (Google Scholar)